President Franklin D. Roosevelt Declares War on Japan – Infamy speech

-President Franklin D. Roosevelt declares war on Japan the day after American naval and military forces were attacked at Pearl Harbor.
+President Franklin D. Roosevelt declares war on Japan (the Infamy speech) the day after American naval and military forces were attacked at Pearl Harbor.

 About British Pathé

 Before television, people came to movie theatres to watch the news.
 British Pathé was at the forefront of cinematic journalism, blending information with entertainment to popular effect.
 Over the course of a century, it documented everything from major armed conflicts and seismic political crises to the curious hobbies and eccentric lives of ordinary people.
 If it happened, British Pathé filmed it.

 About The Infamy Speech

 The Infamy Speech, also commonly known as the Pearl Har Speech, was a speech delivered by United States President Franklin D. Roosevelt to a Joint Session of the U.S. Congress on December 8, 1941, one day after the Empire of Japan’s attack on the U.S. naval base at Pearl Harbor, Hawaii, and the Japanese declaration of war on the United States and the British Empire.
 The name derives from the first line of the speech: Roosevelt describing the previous day as “a date which will live in infamy“.